Škoda Auto: Laurin & Klement

-As with many long-established car manufacturers, the company that became Škoda Auto started in the early 1890s by manufacturing bicycles. Škoda (then Laurin & Klement) factories were founded in 1896 as a velocipede manufacturer.
+As with many long-established car manufacturers, the company that became Škoda Auto started by manufacturing bicycles. Škoda (then Laurin & Klement) was founded in 1896 as a velocipede manufacturer.

 In 1894, 26-year-old Václav Klement (1868–1938), who was a bookseller in Mladá Boleslav, Kingdom of Bohemia (today's Czech Republic, then part of Austria-Hungary), was unable to obtain spare parts to repair his German bicycle.
-Klement returned his bicycle to the manufacturers, Seidel and Naumann, with a letter, in Czech, asking them to carry out repairs, only to receive a reply, in German, stating: "If you want us to answer you, we insist that you convey your message in a language we understand."
-Not satisfied with the reply and realising the business potential, Klement, despite having no technical experience, decided to start a bicycle repair shop, which Václav Laurin and he opened in 1896 in Mladá Boleslav.
-Before going into partnership with Klement, Laurin was an established bicycle manufacturer in the nearby town of Turnov.
+Klement returned his bicycle to the manufacturers, Seidel and Naumann, with a letter, in Czech, asking them to carry out repairs, only to receive a reply, in German: "If you want us to answer you, we insist that you convey your message in a language we understand."
+Not satisfied with the reply and realizing the business potential, Klement, despite having no technical experience, decided to start a bicycle repair shop, which he and Václav Laurin opened in 1896 in Mladá Boleslav.
+Before going into partnership with Klement, Laurin had been an established bicycle manufacturer in the nearby town of Turnov.

 In 1898, after moving to their newly built factory, the pair bought a Werner "Motocyclette".
 Laurin & Klement's first motorcyclette, powered by an engine mounted on the handlebars driving the front wheels, proved dangerous and unreliable – an early accident on it cost Laurin a front tooth.
 To design a safer machine with its structure around the engine, the pair wrote to German ignition specialist Robert Bosch for advice on a different electromagnetic system.
 Their new Slavia motorcycle made its debut in 1899, and the company became the first motorcycle factory in Central Europe.
 In 1900, with a company workforce of 32, Slavia exports began and 150 machines were shipped to London for the Hewtson firm.
 Shortly afterwards, the press credited them as makers of the first motorcycle.

 By 1905, the firm was manufacturing automobiles, making it the second-oldest car manufacturer in the Czech lands after Tatra.
 The company, with an area of 7800 m2, had a workforce of 320 and used 170 special machine tools, power-driven by 100 hp of steam power.
 The first model, Voiturette A, was a success, and the company was established both within Austria-Hungary and internationally.